-Various fumigants and fungicides are available to control Phytophthora root rot.
+Various fumigants and fungicides are available to control phytophthora root rot.

-Fumigants

-Fumigants are general biocides which are used to treat fallow soil prior to sowing or transplanting.
-The fumigants methyl bromide-chloropicrin, vapam, and dazomet will reduce soil populations of Phytophthora spp. when used correctly.
-For nurseries with widespread, continuous problems with Phytophthora root rot and other soil-borne diseases, fumigants are an efficient and effective way to reduce disease levels.
-Phytophthora root rot has occurred in fumigated fields, however, due to reintroduction of the fungus, e.g., transplanting of already-diseased stock; use of contaminated water for irrigation; movement of contaminated soil during flooding or on equipment.
+Fumigants.
+Fumigants are volatile liquids, gases, or granular pesticides used to treat fallow soil before sowing or transplanting.
+The fumigants methyl bromide + chloropicrin, metam sodium, and dazomet will reduce soil populations of Phytophthora spp. when used correctly.
+For nurseries with widespread, continuous problems with phytophthora root rot and other soildborne diseases, fumigants are an efficient and effective way to reduce disease levels.
+Phytophthora root rot can occur in fumigated fields, however, if the fungus is reintroduced.
+The fungus can be reintroduced by transplantation of diseased stock, irrigation with contaminated water, or movement of contaminated soil during flooding or on equipment.

-Fungicides

-A number of fungicides are registered for use on conifer seedlings for control of Phytophthora and Pythium spp.:
+Fungicides.
+A number of fungicides are registered for use on conifer seedlings for control of Phytophthora and Pythium species: